zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-google.md

 That is.
 Seeing or hearing horrible things does not make you tremble, nor does it frighten you He is not afraid.
 The one who is not afraid is the one who has distant fears Disappeared lomaharsha means to dwell.
-Some of the monk's noisy monastery Don’t be shaken by the scary stuff, which means there’s little noise and little noise Suitable for leisure, suitable for the secret affairs of empty men In the convent.
+Some of the monk's noisy monastery Don't be shaken by the scary stuff, which means there's little noise and little noise Suitable for leisure, suitable for the secret affairs of empty men In the convent.